cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `preview_id` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - The preview ID of this KV namespace.
-If provided, `wrangler dev` will use this ID for the KV namespace.
-Otherwise it will use `id`.
-This option is required when using `wrangler dev --remote`.
+This option is **required** when using `wrangler dev --remote` to develop against remote resources.
+If developing locally (without `--remote`), this is an optional field. `wrangler dev` will use this ID for the KV namespace.
+Otherwise, `wrangler dev` will use `id`.

 {{</definitions>}}